Liquid Gas?

 Manufacturers are able to produce a wide variety of aerosol devices by configuring these elements in different combinations.
 But whether the can shoots out foamy whipped cream, thick shaving gel or a fine mist of deodorant, the basic mechanism at work is the same: One fluid pushes another.

-To learn more about aerosol cans, as well as the chemicals used inside them, check out the links on the next page.
+To learn more about aerosol cans, as well as the chemicals used inside them, check out the links below.